 The same discourse full of misconceptions could be developed on active, therefore also armed, daily life against the class enemy.
 We can reject-and rightly so-the commonplaces of conspiratorial Jacobinism, but we cannot put our trust in the occasionalism of daily life, especially when this starts off full of good will and ends up in the privatist labyrinth, in the little concessions to an ideal of life which perhaps, had it been Epicurean all the way, at least the recognition of the primordiality of the needs of the individual would be real.
 Also the hardly gratifying needs of respectable society, which instead is nothing other than an upturned revisitation of the same scale of values.
 To reactionary respectability contrasts a progressist one.
 Change the colours, the language, the stereotypes; the logic of adjustment remains intact in its immobility.
-We can delude ourselves that we are changing the world by toting a machine apply a revolutionary critique to contributions in our publications, so as to place them within our strategy more coherently.
-Our work will never be purely 'objective' without denying itself as information.
+We can delude ourselves that we are changing the world by toting a machine gun and ending up inside a cell mulling over the mistakes made without At the same time they remain prepared and available for any future requests of collaboration.